 Faro – a walk through the old town

-It’s four times that we visited the Algarve Coast and it became a tradition to spent the day of our departure in Faro.
-Our plane leaves usually in the late afternoon and this gives enough time to stroll around the city and enjoy some last moments of vacations. – a last glass of wine in the sun, maybe some delicious pastéis de nata and a final walk through the colourful Portuguese setting.
+It’s four times that we visited the Algarve Coast (click if you want to know why the Algarve is great in Winter) and it became a tradition to spent the day of our departure in Faro.
+Our plane leaves usually in the late afternoon and this gives enough time to stroll around the city and enjoy some last moments of vacations – a last glass of wine in the sun, maybe some delicious pastéis de nata and a final walk through the colourful Portuguese setting.

 Faro is only a 40 minutes rides away from Albufeira, which makes it the perfect destination for a day trip.
 Or like in our case, to level up the departure day.

 Tip: the parking situation might be a little tricky when not visiting off season; we have been lucky and found a parking spot directly at the port.
-However, there is a big parking place on the other side of the old town.
+However, there is a big parking place on the other side of the old town of Faro.

 Faro Old Town Walking Tour